apache/trafficcontrol/docs/source/admin/quick_howto/dnssec.rst

 		DNSSEC Key Generation Page

 #.
 You will be prompted to confirm the changes by typing the name of the CDN into a text box.
-After doing so, click on the red 'Confirm' button.
+After doing so, click on the red :guilabel:`Confirm` button.

 	.. figure:: dnssec/05.png
 		:width: 30%